 Through world-class performances and learning and participation programmes, we bring remarkable live music experiences to audiences, musicians and communities in irresistible locations across the South West.

 “…like going to the Wigmore Hall, with better views.
 And cows.”
 (Michael White, Daily Telegraph)

-The Two Moors Festival was born out of the devastation caused by the Foot and Mouth Disease outbreak in 2001, which decimated both the farming industry and British tourism.
-John and Penny Adie, Exmoor locals, were inspired to help regenerate the local economy and bring cheer to people’s lives by producing a week of stunning music-making on the ‘Two Moors’ of Exmoor and Dartmoor.
-In the past ten years the festival has grown to attract international musicians of the calibre of Sarah Connolly, Iestyn Davies, Elisabeth Leonskaja, Imogen Cooper and Wolfgang Holzmair, and continues to deliver high-quality music to one of Britain’s most beautiful areas.
+The Two Moors Festival (2MF) was borne out of the devastation caused by the Foot and Mouth Disease outbreak in 2001, which decimated both the farming industry and British tourism.
+John and Penny Adie, Devon locals, were inspired to help regenerate the local economy and bring light and encouragement to people’s lives by producing a week of stunning music-making on the ‘Two Moors’ of Exmoor and Dartmoor.
+Since then the festival has grown to attract international musicians, and continues to bring vibrant music making to one of Britain’s most beautiful areas.

 The Festival has made the headlines on many occasions: for example, in 2007 when an £85,000 hand-built Bösendorfer Imperial Grand piano was presented by the firm to the Festival; its many commissions of new music by contemporary composers, including a full-length opera by Stephen McNeff based on Tarka the Otter in 2006; and its unique series of concerts in Tiverton Parkway railway station and on a packed commuter train out of Paddington, begun in 2014 and this year to be covered ‘en route’ by Classic FM.